top of page

 Descriptive Stage

-or how large or small an item is...
+Or how large or small an item is...

-As always, use lots of visual prompts and modelling before undertaking any activity like this.
+Use lots of visual prompts and modelling before undertaking any activity like this.

 Analytic Stage